aitomatic/AI-Alliance.Applying-AI-Guide/docs/exploring/dana-domain-aware-neurosymbolic-agents/README.markdown

 > _Open-Source Implementation:_ Aitomatic's [__OpenSSA__](https://github.com/aitomatic/openssa) framework for small specialist agents

-DANA is Aitomatic's agentic-AI architecture for solving complex, high-stakes problems in industries like semiconductor, manufacturing and finance, where consistency, accuracy and deterministic outcomes are essential.
+DANA is Aitomatic's agentic-AI architecture for solving complex, high-stakes problems in industries like semiconductor, energy and finance, where consistency, accuracy and deterministic outcomes are paramount.

-DANA agents capture domain knowledge from experts and apply such knowledge to solve problems.
+DANA agents capture domain knowledge from experts and apply such knowledge to solve problems:

 ![DANA Architecture](DANA-Architecture.png)